-- How do I get an IVA?
+- Can I get a joint mortgage with an IVA?

-Your IVA will show on the Insolvency Register until it is removed after five years, but will still show on your credit record for six years.
+Your IVA will show on the Insolvency Register until it is removed after five years but will still show on your credit record for six years.

 When the IVA has been discharged, the Insolvency Practitioner will send you a completion certificate that confirms in writing that you have made all the necessary payments under the arrangement.
 You should scan this and keep it in a safe place in case you need it in future.